itsme2417/PolyMind/README.md

 The application's configuration is stored in the `config.json` file.
 Here's a description of each option:

 - `Backend`: The backend that runs the LLM.
 Options: `tabbyapi` or `llama.cpp`.
+- `compatibility_mode`, `compat_tokenizer_model`: When set to true and a tokenizer model specified, will use a local tokenizer instead of one provided by the API server.
+To be used with endpoints without tokenization support, such as `KoboldCPP` or similar.
 - `HOST` and `PORT`: The IP address and port of the backend.
 - `admin_ip`: The IP address of the admin/trusted user.
 Necessary to use the Python interpreter and change settings.
 - `listen`: Whether to allow other hosts in the network to access the webui.